Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Due Process: Minimum Contacts

 The Due Process Clause requires that a seller have “minimum contacts” with a state before that state can impose tax obligations.
-Post-Wayfair, $100,000 in annual Texas revenue under the TPTRP framework — representing a sustained, deliberate, and substantial commercial relationship with Texas customers — far exceeds any reasonable minimum contacts threshold.
+Post-Wayfair, $100,000 in annual Texas revenue or 200 separate Texas transactions under the TPTRP framework — representing a sustained, deliberate, and substantial commercial relationship with Texas customers — far exceeds any reasonable minimum contacts threshold.
 The due process consideration does not create a meaningful barrier for the TPTRP.

 4